-We also thank all preschool and primary school teaching and support staff for the fabulous work in which they do within our school.
+We also thank all preschool and primary school teaching and support staff for the fabulous work they do within our school.

-School enrolments have remained steady, with the plan for 15% growth in 2021.
-Council have now taken on a new marketing directive through Redcloud in order to meet this growth and continue to grow over the next 3 years.
+School enrolments grew in 2020 and we continue to plan and market the school to reach full capacity across the stages.
+A target of 15% growth is aimed for by the end of 2021.
+Council have now taken on a new marketing directive through Content Monkey in order to meet our set targets over the coming years.

-Our preschool remains full-time with growing enrolments.
-The main council directives for preschool is to be a feeder into the primary school as well as to be keeping the pillars of Steiner education alive for the young child.
-The preschool operated financially independent in 2019.
+Our preschool remains full-time with close to full enrolments.
+The main council directive for preschool is to be a feeder into the primary school and to provide an introduction into keeping the pillars of Steiner education alive for the young child.